 IUP's Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education.
 This program prepares students with the knowledge, skills, and experience to provide prevention, evaluation, acute management, and rehabilitation and/or reconditioning services to professional and amateur athletes and other individuals involved in sports, exercise, and physical activity in general.
 The program has an academic and a clinical education component.
 The clinical education component entails a series of sequential laboratory courses and a minimum of four semesters of supervised field experience with the IUP Department of Athletics and affiliated clinical sites (sports medicine clinics, physicians' offices/hospitals, high schools, and additional collegiate settings).
-Students must file an application for admission into the program is a prerequisite for assignment to clinical field experiences and enrollment in upper-level courses.
+Students must file an application for admission into the program during their third semester at IUP (fall of their sophomore year).
+Formal admission into the program is a prerequisite for assignment to clinical field experiences and enrollment in upper-level courses.